-- UT’s cultural businesses generate over $4.2 billion in earnings and $16 billion in sales
+- UT’s cultural businesses generate over $4 billion in earnings and $16 billion in sales

 - Nationally, we represent 4.2% of the GDP which is bigger than transportation, tourism, and agriculture

-- Utah cultural businesses are 7.9 percent of Utah's entire employment and is one of the top two states with the fastest growing # of cultural jobs
+- Utah cultural businesses are 7.9 percent of Utah's entire employment and is the third fastest growing state for # of cultural jobs

 - Utah businesses say a thriving cultural scene is the #1 factor for choosing where to locate

 - Businesses cite creativity as the #1 valued trait in employers

 - Direct income in UT from historic rehabilitation projects using tax credits: $32,303,365 and 737 jobs over a period of 8 years

 - Vibrant arts & humanities offerings attract tourists

 It's part of Utah's DNA.
 Utah has a rich tradition of support for arts, humanities, cultural heritage:

 - Utah's LDS pioneers built a theater before any other structure

 - Utah's public lands house the largest collection of Native American rock art in the world